 - Listening, singing, and moving are emphasized as basic tools for experiencing and making music while more complex physical skills are still developing

 - Mixed age/level environment ensures immediate exposure to local community of young players – new children more readily comply with and enjoy success with learning steps

 Timid children in particular need this time to see from the sidelines that it is safe and fun.
 Consistent attendance and a positive, encouraging attitude will generally motivate them to participate.

 Traditionally, a child may be considered not ready for typical private lessons for various reasons: age, the quality (or absence) of prior musical experiences, willingness and ability to listen and follow directions, etc. Many early childhood music programs are suitable for helping them become ready.
 The advantage of Pre-Twinkle is to begin building the musical relationship with the specific instrument teacher, as well as to connect into a community of families.

 Effective weekly instruction should cover only as much material as can be reinforced at home.
 Since the learning curve for initial physical skills, especially for violin, can be rather steep, a master class format can allow for more appropriate for pacing until the child reaches a certain level and mastery of physical (and social) skills.

-Another concern is the risk when handing a real violin to a child who hasn’t yet learned how to treat it with care.
-By participating in Pre-Twinkle, a child will have many opportunities to see how older children handle their violins and are likely to follow after them.
+Another concern is the risk when handing a real violin to a child who is eager to experiment with it in detrimental ways.
+By participating in Pre-Twinkle, a child will have many opportunities to see older children handling their violins and are likely to follow after them.